 When you schedule your colonoscopy, you’ll receive instructions on how to clean out your colon to prepare for your procedure.
 Follow the instructions exactly to ensure your colonoscopy can performed successfully and you get the most accurate results.

 Your procedure will be performed in one of our three dedicated GI procedures units by a gastroenterologist—a doctor who specializes in the digestive system.

-Just before the procedure starts, you’ll receive medicine to make you sleepy.
+Just before the procedure starts, you’ll receive medicine to make you sleepy and keep you comfortable throughout the entire procedure.
 Your doctor will use the colonoscope to see inside your colon.
 During the colonoscopy, your doctor also can take biopsies of any abnormal areas and remove polyps.
 The test itself usually takes 10 to 30 minutes.

 After your colonoscopy, you’ll spend at least a half hour in our recovery area.
 Before you leave, your doctor will share the results of your exam.
 You must arrange for a responsible adult to drive you home afterward.

 Download additional information and complete instructions to prepare for your colonoscopy.